-You are eligible for dental plan coverage if you are paid by MIT, are appointed to work at MIT for at least nine months, and work at least 50% of the normal full-time work schedule.
+You are eligible for dental plan coverage if you are paid by MIT, are appointed to work at MIT for at least nine months (starting 1/1/2018, it will be at least three months), and work at least 50% of the normal full-time work schedule.
 More about eligibility.

 Your Dental Coverage Options

 MIT offers two distinct dental plans through Delta Dental Plan of Massachusetts.

 - MIT Basic Dental Plan

 Covers only preventive and basic restorative care.
 This is the lower-priced option.

 Covers preventive, basic restorative, and major restorative care as well as orthodontia for children ages 18 and younger.
 This is the higher-priced option.